 According to the ITU World Telecommunication/ICT Development Report 2010, the mobile cellular networks already cover close to 90 per cent of the world population and the number of mobile subscribers is likely to reach the 5 billion mark this year.
 The opportunity to utilize mobiles for development is enormously exciting for development practitioners, particularly for those of us looking at innovative ways to promote global literacy.

 SC: BBC Janala aims to provide millions of people in Bangladesh with access to low-cost English language tuition through mobile phones.
-By dialling 3000, audiences can choose from a menu of bi-lingual audio lessons.
+By dialing 3000, audiences can choose from a menu of bi-lingual audio lessons.
 Lessons are organised into series, and according to level of difficulty.

 MK: It is challenging to deliver high quality literacy learning through public schools in underdeveloped rural areas, for reasons that include teacher training, teacher absenteeism and child labor that impact school attendance rates.
 MILLEE aims to use cellphones, which are increasingly prevalent in the developing world, even rural areas, as platforms that children can use to access high-quality literacy learning resources in places and times more convenient than schools.

 AB: What key lessons have you learned that you would share with others considering similar programs?